Accenture/tldr/README.md

 - 3-node Docker Swarm cluster
 - Dynamic service discovery and registration using Consul and Registrator
 - Deployment of applications via Docker Compose
-- Transparent application container load balancing using the tldr_alb container, which provides seamless scaling of application containers within the Swarm cluster
+- Transparent application container load balancing using the tldr/alb container, which provides seamless scaling of application containers within the Swarm cluster
 - Log aggregation via Logspout, ElasticSearch, Kibana and Logstash
 - Monitoring and metrics via Prometheus and cAdvisor